Hips :: Knees :: Shoulder :: Elbow :: Back & Spine

 It is improtant to understand that a pelvic ostetomy (PAO) is not going to make your joint "normal" again.
 The surgery is indicated to releave pain from a dysplastic (shallow) joint and to try and delay the progression of osteoarthritis.
 Osteoarthritis will always develop if one has a shallow hip.
 A well done PAO will delay (or possibly even prevent) the development of end stage arthritis of the shallow hip.
 After recovering from a PAO you should not participate in high impact running sports or competetive impact sports.
 You are able to walk, hike, play tennis, swim, cycle, excersise sensibly in the gym and snow ski.
 One always looses a little hip flexibility after a PAO.

 Appropriately selected patients have an 85% chance of a successful operation and pain free hip 20 years after the surgery.

-Results of periacetabular ostetomies show the majority of patients with poor results did not have an immediate poor result but were benefited by the PAO for a variable period (up to 12 years) before requiring further surgery.
+Results of periacetabular ostetomies show the majority of patients with poor results did not have an immediate poor result but were benefited by the PAO for a variable period (6-12 years) before requiring further surgery.